 All art supplies, culinary camp groceries, technology supplies, and equipment, as well as field trips, are included (when applicable) in the camp price.

 A variety of options for summer fun

 With hundreds of camps, COCA offers summer arts camp experiences that meet your family’s needs.
-Choose from indoor, outdoor, and virtual camps, as well as morning, afternoon, and full day camp options.
+Choose from indoor and outdoor, as well as morning, afternoon, and full day camp options.